arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/01.user-manual/content.md

 The following sketch will create a **60 Hz sine wave** signal in the `A0/DAC0` UNO Q pin:

-Create a new App in the Arduino App Lab, then copy and paste the example below in the "sketch" part of your new App.
+- Create a new App in the Arduino App Lab.
 ![Create a new app](assets/create-app.png)

+- Copy and paste the example below in the "sketch" part of your new App.

 ```cpp
 const float freq = 60.0f;